ErichStyger/mcuoneclipse/Examples/MCUXpresso/tinyK22/tinyK22_RaspberryPi_UPS/McuLib/readme.txt

 - McuRTT: wrapper for Segger RTT
 - McuSharpMemoryDisplay: Driver for the Sharp Memory displays
 - McuShell: Driver for a command line shell
+- McuSHT31: Driver for the Sensirion SHT31 temperature/humidity sensor
 - McuSSD1306: display driver for SSD1306 and SH1106
 - McuSTM32HALI2C: low level I2C driver using STM32 CubeMX HAL
 - McuSystemView: Wrapper for the Segger SystemViewer